Joe Pye Weed

 So, how did the plant get named for ‘Joe Pye’?

-Within Indigenous communities, Joe Pye Weed was long used medicinally to reduce fevers.
+Within Indigenous communities, Joe Pye weed was long used medicinally to reduce fevers.
 Colonists, desperate for remedies, came to rely on it too.

 This medicinal plant needed a memorable and trustworthy name.

-The name Joe Pye Weed came from European settlers, who used a name they knew and respected for a plant they depended on.
+The name Joe Pye weed came from European settlers, who used a name they knew and respected for a plant they depended on.

 Plant for beauty and to honor Joseph Shauquethqueat’s legacy